 Educate on it: Sometimes, the best thing you can do about a topic is to learn more about it.
 For Indigenous People’s Day, you can share sources where people can learn more about the campaigns that led to its creation, or about the culture of indigenous people.
 This could be sharing a book list, the 21-Day Racial Equity Indigenous Challenge, or taking a field trip to a museum like we have in Maine at the Abbe Museum.

-Hire a consultant: If you realize there is more tension in your workplace than you can handle alone, perhaps the best answer is to hire a consultant specializing in courageous dialogue and intercultural conflict.
+Hire a consultant: If you realize there is more tension in your workplace than you can handle alone, perhaps the best answer is to hire a consultant specializing in courageous dialogue and intercultural conflict, or a cultural broker who understands the effects these policies have on communities and people from the affected backgrounds.
 They can help design even more ways for your employees to be open with each other and handle any differences that might exist.
 Yes, this is a space we excel in, and we would absolutely love to talk to you about what we can offer, but there are plenty of others out there who also do great work.

 How can we help?

 If you are looking for a consultant who can assist your team to engage in creating courageous dialogue, we can help!
-We are currently enrolling for our courageous dialogue skills courses (and other courses) through our Institute of Inquiry where your employees can access expertly crafted curriculum to learn at their own speed.
 In addition to that, we are veteran curriculum creators who can review any curriculum you are creating to instill more diverse, equitable, and inclusive training for your employees.
-If any of this sounds useful, feel free to reach out for a discussion at email@example.com!
+If any of this sounds useful, learn about the services we offer by reading this brochure.